springone-tour-2020-cicd/katacoda-scenarios/6-buildpacks/step4.md

 Note: We are leaving cacheSize commented out above because the katacoda scenario environment would require some additional configuration to provide the underlying storage-provisioning to support caching.

+To provide write access to Docker Hub, notice that a new service account, `kpack-bot`, is specified in the Image above.
+It is better practice to set up a new service account, rather thn re-use the Tekton service account.
-Finally, kpack will need write access to Docker Hub in order to publish images.
-Rather than re-using the Tekton service account, create a new one for kpack, matching the name of the service account specified in the Image above.
-The new service account can reference the same `regcred` secret with Docker Hub credentials.
+The new service account can leverage the same `regcred` secret with Docker Hub credentials.
+Create the service account:

 ```
 cat <<EOF >sa.yaml